orion-rs/orion/CONTRIBUTING.md

 #### 1.1 Features and Improvements
 Improvements to the library can come in many flavors: performance, security, usability, etc.
-An improvement that doesn't add new features or are breaking changes, may be submitted as pull requests directly.
+An improvement that doesn't add new features or isn't a breaking change may be submitted as pull requests directly.

 Features that add new functionality or are breaking changes should preferably be discussed in a separate issue first.

 See [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) and [Secure Rust Guidelines](https://anssi-fr.github.io/rust-guide/) for some checklists on how to implement new features.

 #### 1.2 Testing
 One way to contribute to testing is by writing new unit-tests to cover code that isn't already being tested.
-Improvements to existing unit-tests is also an option.
+Improvements to existing unit-tests are also an option.

 Adding test vectors (located in `/tests`) is also a good way to improve the testing of the library.
 Test vectors can be official or generated using another crypto library.